- Home›

 ECE 121 Early Childhood Education Laboratory II

 This is the capstone course for the Early Childhood Education program of study.
-In this course, the student will synthesize their learning by functioning as a member of an instructional team in an approved early care and education program (nursery school, childcare, preschool, Head Start).
+In this course, the student will synthesize their learning by functioning as a member of an instructional team in an approved early learning programs (i.e., nursery school, childcare, preschool, or Head Start).
 A qualified in-service classroom teacher and the College’s supervisor of the field experience carefully supervise the student’s activity.
-A weekly seminar discusses successes, challenges and issues arising from this laboratory experience .
-90 hours in the field experience is required.
-NOTE: Background clearances including FBI, PA Child Abuse and PA Criminal clearances and a Pennsylvania approved child abuse recognition and reporting training is required prior to enrollment in this course.
+A weekly seminar guides the student through the course assessments and addresses successes and challenges in the field placement classroom.
+This course also includes a 90 hour field placement in a preschool classroom with children ages 3-5 yrs.
+This field experience can be done in a licensed childcare center, Head Start, PDE licensed nursery schools and in family child care homes.
+Nanny positions and before/after school programs cannot be used to fulfill this field experience.
+Attendance at field placement must be 2 mornings a week.
+Students will be notified by the instructor with further instructions identifying a field placement.
+All field placements must be approved by the instructor.
+NOTES: Background clearances including FBI, PA Child Abuse, National Sex Offender Registry, PA Criminal clearances and a Pennsylvania approved child abuse recognition and reporting training is required prior to enrollment in this course.
 Documentation of a negative TB test is also required.
-NOTE: Pre-reqs must be completed with grade of 'C' or better.
-College Academic Learning Goals Designations: Information Technology (TC) when taken with ECE 111, ECE 112, ECE 130, ECE 140 and ECE 201
+The 90 hour field experience portion of this course must be completed in person.

 Upon successful completion of this course, students should be able to: